Workshops in the conference:

-The seventh Workshop on Teaching Computational Science (WTCS 2013) solicits submissions that describe innovations in teaching computational science in its various aspects (e.g. modeling and simulation, high-performance and large-data environments) at all levels and in all contexts.
+The Fourth Workshop on Teaching Computational Science (WTCS 2010) solicits submissions that describe innovations in teaching computational science in its various aspects, e.g. computer science, modeling and simulation, at all levels and in all contexts.
 Typical topics include, but are not restricted to, innovations in the following areas:

 - course content,

 - methods of instruction,

 - methods of assessment,

 - tools to aid in teaching or learning,